hishma/CommandLineTool/README.md

 Example command line tool written in swift.

-This uses the `Uitlity` package that is part of the [Swift Pakcage Manager](https://swift.org/package-manager/) to process command line arguments in a type safe way (unlike getopt).
+This uses the `Uitlity` package that is part of the [Swift Package Manager](https://swift.org/package-manager/) to process command line arguments in a type safe way (unlike getopt).

 ## Install and build